Writing Styles for Different Media

 - Consider your tone.
 A lot of times, you’re going for an effortlessly salesy tone of writing, but your business may be more formal or more casual, depending on what your company does and what your brand is like.

 - Consider a tagline.
 This is your slogan, the thing you want to explain above all else that your company does.
-“Helping companies connect with their customers” is ours.
+“Helping companies connect with their customers” is the tagline for Prime Design Solutions.
 Your goal is to be short and snappy, but not too cute.

 Headlines for different kinds of media will change depending on what you’re trying to do.

-- Ads: your goal is to get attention, so you might go for humor or cleverness.
+- Print ads: your goal is to get attention, so you might go for humor or cleverness.

 - Websites: here you’re likely to be more informational in your headlines.
 You want people to know they’re on the right page for the information they want.